SteveKhoa/ocr-api-backend/README.md

 **TL;DR**

-1. For quick start, run the script `init.sh` to build, create and start container.
+1. For quick start, run the script `init-tesseract.sh` to build, create and start container.
 2. To stop the container, type `docker stop dev-tesseract`.
 3. Source code is shared to the container using **bind mounts**, side effects could happen.
 4. Connect to the container via SSH `admin@localhost` with password `123`.